jacobmstein/cs1302-phased-list/README.md

   You must use a sequence of `cs1302.adt.StringList.Node` objects for this class's storage.
-Unlike the array-based implementation in `ArrayStringList`, this type of storage is not limited to the number of elements that can fit into an array (because there is not an array).
+Unlike the array-based implementation in `ArrayStringList`, this type of storage is not limited to the number of elements that can fit into an array (because there is no underlying array).
   Instead, it's limited only by the available memory for the Java program using the `LinkedStringList` object.
   If you use Java's `java.util.LinkedList` class or something similar, then that